-- Labour analgesia is important! - Due to the potential risk of aerosolization, use of Entonox is not recommended.
-As an additional precaution no laboring women in Nova Scotia have access to Entonox at this time. - The SOGC advises consideration of an early epidural for COVID-19 positive women to reduce the chances of needing urgent anesthesia and the increased potential for a general anesthetic in those situations.
+- Labour analgesia is important! - NEW Use of nitrous oxide for labour analgesia has been resumed, at this time for COVID-19 negative women only.
+Appropriate filters and cleaning procedures must be followed.
+As nitrous oxide use is not an AGMP, it is likely the option can be extended to all laboring women in the near future. - The SOGC advises consideration of an early epidural for COVID-19 positive women to reduce the chances of needing urgent anesthesia and the increased potential for a general anesthetic in those situations.
 Advance planning re equipment and supplies is required as the epidural cart cannot be brought into the room.